MarcusHoltz/marcusholtz.github.io/_posts/2024-03-19-fedora-repository-local-mirror-over-LAN.md

 * * *

-## Perminantly mount the fedora-local-repo network share
+## Permanently mount the fedora-local-repo network share

 With everything working correctly, we can now make sure our network mount attaches at boot.